Tommo-L/NEO3-Development-Guide/en/RPC/api/invokescript.md

 ## Parameter Description

-script: A script runnable by the VM.
+script: A script runnable in the VM.
 This is the same script that is carried in InvocationTransaction

 ## Example